Apply White Grub Control for Lawns in Early June

 Control

 If you lawn has a history of grub problems treatment may be worthwhile.
-Imidacloprid (Merit) and halofenozide (Mach 2) provide excellent grub control if applied at the right time, which is late June.
+Imidacloprid (Merit), chlorantraniliprole (Acelepryn) and halofenozide (Mach 2) provide excellent grub control if applied at the right time, which is late June.

-Commercial lawn professionals may use chlorantraniliprole (Acelepryn), clothianidin (Arena) or thiamethoxam (Meridian) for control.
+In addition to the products mentioned above, commercial lawn professionals may use clothianidin (Arena) or thiamethoxam (Meridian) for control.
 All products are very effective against young white grubs.

 However, if grub control is needed in August or September for an infestation that went unnoticed earlier in the summer, carbaryl (Sevin) or Dylox provide the best control due to their higher kill rate against mature white grubs.